tonysm/rich-text-laravel/README.md

 <x-rich-text::styles />
 ```

-If you're using breeze, you may want to pass the `breeze` prop to this styles component:
+If you're using breeze, you might want to set `theme=richtextlaravel` prop to this styles component:

 ```blade
 <x-rich-text::styles theme="richtextlaravel" />